rhubarbgroup/email-address-encoder/readme.txt

 A lightweight plugin to protect plain email addresses and mailto links from email-harvesting robots by encoding them into decimal and hexadecimal entities.
 Has an effect on the posts, pages, comments, excerpts, text widgets and other filtered content.
 Works without JavaScript — just simple spam protection.

-Use the [page scanner](https://encoder.till.im/scanner?utm_source=wp-plugin&amp;utm_medium=readme) to see whether all your email addresses are protected.
+To see whether all your email addresses are properly protected, use the free [page scanner](https://encoder.till.im/scanner?utm_source=wp-plugin&amp;utm_medium=readme) tool.

-Encode other content like phone numbers using the `[encode]` shortcode:
+Other content (like phone numbers) can be protected using `[encode]` shortcode:

 `
 [encode]+1 (555) 123-4567[/encode]